On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: Proof of Theorem

 Hence, in order to find real zeroes on the line $\Re(s)=0$ it suffices (essentially) to detect sign changes among the Fourier coefficients whereas on the line $\Re(s)=-1/2$ one needs to find pairs $(\ell_1,\ell_2)$ with $\ell_i$ odd for which (\ref{real-zero}) holds.
 As we restrict to odd fundamental discriminants $d$ for which $(-1)^k d>0$, we automatically obtain real zeroes on both of the individual geodesic segments $\Re(s)=-1/2$ and $\Re(s)=0$.

-Several positive constants appear throughout the proof.
-We start by summarising their roles.
-The order in which we fix the constants matters as the constants fixed later may depend on the constants chosen earlier in order to satisfy certain requirements.
-The constant $C_5$, $C_8$, $C_7$, $C_2$, $C_{11}$, and $C_1$ are fixed in this order. \begin{enumerate} \item $C_1$ we are able to choose freely provided that it is large enough compared to $C_7$. \item $C_2$ we are able to choose freely provided that it is $<1$. \item $C_3$ is an absolute constant\footnote{Constants $C_3$ and $C_4$ are allowed to depend on the weight functions $\phi$ and $h$ specified later.} so that
+Several positive constants appear throughout the proof and we start by summarising their roles.
+The order in which we fix the constants matters as the constants fixed later may depend on those chosen earlier.
+The constants $C_6$, $C_9$, $C_8$, $C_{14 }$, $C_{2}$, and $C_1$ are fixed in this order.
+The constants are enumerated in the order they appear in the argument, but are not fixed in the same order. \begin{enumerate} \item $C_3$ is an absolute constant\footnote{Constants $C_3$, $C_4$, and $C_5$ are allowed to depend on the weight functions $\phi$, $h_1$, and $h_2$ specified later.} so that